My bass journey

 and catch me on Facebook Page called Bass Rumblings.
 I am posting my weekly videos and what I've learned.

-UPDATE: Feb 21 '24 --- As an older student who felt a bit out of place when I first started a couple of years ago (I only took 2 courses so far) , it is really so nice to have my younger fellow students, acknowledge me, and welcome me.
+--- As an older student who felt a bit out of place when I first started a couple of years ago (I only took 2 courses so far) , it is really so nice to have my younger fellow students, acknowledge me, and welcome me.
 They didn't seem to care that I am older.
 We just had some great conversations around music.
 The workshops from last year, and this year certainly facilitates this 'bonding'.
-I joined some clubs which I shied away from in the previous years, and I might finally have a university life that I missed when I first went to Ottawa U.